 I have been a fan of Phil Mickelson since he came onto the PGA tour and I have an interest in the history of golf.

-As professional golfer Phil Mickelson will turn 50 this year, I thought it was appropriate to reflect back on his golfing career.
+As professional golfer Phil Mickelson will turn 50 this year, I thought it was appropriate to reflect back on his golf career.
 As a longtime fan, I can truly say that following him has never been dull.
-Exciting, frustrating, exhilarating, sometimes agonizing, but never dull.
+Maybe it's been exciting, frustrating, exhilarating, and sometimes agonizing, but never dull.

 Phil burst onto the Professional Golf Association (PGA) Tour in 1991 by winning a tournament (Northern Telecom Open) while he was still an amateur.
 That, in combination with his outstanding amateur career at Arizona State, caused Phil to attract attention almost immediately from the time he entered the PGA Tour.

 Phil started winning tournaments shortly after turning professional in 1992, but early on, he was unable to win any of golf’s four major tournaments (Masters, US Open, British Open, and PGA Championship).
 A few years later, in 1996, Tiger Woods came on the Tour and quickly become the dominant player.
-Phil played through the Tiger Woods era, and although he was not able to win a major tournament during this period, he probably was the closest thing to a rival to Tiger.
+Phil played through the Tiger Woods era, and although he was not able to win a major tournament during this period, he probably was the closest thing to Tiger's main rival.
 Phil was the only golfer on tour whose gallery was anywhere close in size to the gallery that followed Tiger.

 After playing in Tiger's shadow for a number of years, Phil began to win some major tournaments.
 First the Masters in 2004, then the PGA Championship in 2005, and then the Masters again in 2006.
 He would later win another Masters Tournament and British Open.
 As Phil started to win some majors, and Tiger’s personal issues and injuries took him away from golf, Phil’s popularity seemed to grow even more.